 Outstanding Service in the Advancement of Cultural Competency in Child Maltreatment Prevention and Intervention - The Award recognizes an individual, organization or agency that has made outstanding contributions to the advancement of cultural competency in child maltreatment prevention and intervention.

 Please note: No self-nominations accepted.
-Submissions must be made within the previous calendar year to be accepted.
+Submissions must be made within two previous calendar years to be accepted.

 Other awards presented: